JoinedSenses/Tips-For-Becoming-A-Lousy-Developer/README.md

 - Use meaningless variable names or make them a single character (eg `char x[]`)
 - Get in the habit of copy-pasting everything and don't spend time understanding what the code does.
 - Don't make back ups.
-- Don't waste your time trying to learn git or how to make repositories.
+- Don't waste your time trying to learn git, version control, or how to make repositories.
+- Push all changes directly to production or commit directly to master without testing anything to save time.
+- The less testing you do, the less bugs there would've been.
 - Stick with using just a basic text editor such as notepad.
 - Ignore compilation warnings.